 (b) at any time cancel a direction given under this subsection.

-(2) The Minister may, in a direction given under subsection (1), state that anything done by the employee to whom that direction is given during the period commencing on the occurrence of the relevant vacancy, or on the beginning of the relevant absence or inability, and ending on the giving of that direction, which thing would have been valid had it been done by the chief executive officer referred to in that subsection, is valid as if it had been done by that chief executive officer, and any such statement has effect according to its tenor.
+(2) The Commissioner may, in a direction given under subsection (1), state that anything done by the employee to whom that direction is given during the period commencing on the occurrence of the relevant vacancy, or on the beginning of the relevant absence or inability, and ending on the giving of that direction, which thing would have been valid had it been done by the chief executive officer referred to in that subsection, is as valid as if it had been done by that chief executive officer, and any such statement has effect according to its tenor.

-(3) If the Minister is not the responsible authority of the agency concerned, the Minister shall, before giving a direction under subsection (1), consult —
+(3) The Commissioner must, before giving a direction under subsection (1), consult —

-(a) that responsible authority; and
+(a) the responsible authority of the agency concerned; and

-(b) if that responsible authority is not the Minister of the Crown responsible for that agency, that Minister of the Crown.
+(b) if that responsible authority is not the Minister responsible for that agency, that Minister.

 (4) An employee directed under subsection (1) to act in an office —